 To draw meaningful conclusions from data, students need to understand how the data were collected, what attributes describe, and how the data collection procedures might influence the analysis and interpretation of the analysis results.
 PSMTs’ attention to data collection could be enhanced by adapting the Task Design Assignment along with other ESTEEM materials.

 Although the study’s findings suggest CODAP holds great potential as a tool for teachers to engage students in statistical investigations, there is a limitation to our study.
 Prior research studies (e.g., Henningsen & Stein, 1997; Stein, Grover, & Henningsen, 1996; Tarr, Chavez, Reys, & Reys, 2006) have highlighted the differences between mathematics tasks as they appear in written curriculum materials, as they are set up and intended by teachers in the classroom, and as they are enacted by teachers and students.
-These findings describe the difficulties teachers encounter in setting up and maintaining the cognitive demand of mathematical tasks.
+These studies’ findings describe the difficulties teachers encounter in setting up and enacting the mathematical tasks as intended, particularly with respect to maintaining the cognitive demand of mathematical tasks.

 Our study focused on the intent of the task designed by teachers, rather than the enactment of the task.
 The PSMTs were asked to design a statistical task and prepare to implement it; however, the PSMTs did not use the tasks with K-12 students.
 Hence, our study can only speak to what we think students would do in working through the designed tasks rather than what they may actually do when using the tasks.